Faculty Working in the Early Christian or Associated Fields

-Professor and Chair, Department of Semitic and Egyptian Languages and Literature Syriac, Christian Arabic Andrew D. Gross Ph.D., New York University Assistant Professor, Department of Semitic and Egyptian Languages and Literature Rabbinic Studies Rev. John Paul Heil S.S.D., Pontifical Biblical Institute New Testament Katherine L. Jansen Ph.D., Princeton University Associate Professor, Department of History Medieval Italy, medieval women and gender, religious and cultural history William P. Loewe Ph.D., Marquette University Associate Professor, School of Theology and Religious Studies Systematic and Fundamental Theology, especially Christology and Soteriology Frank A. C. Mantello
+Emeritus Professor, Department of Semitic and Egyptian Languages and Literatures Syriac, Christian Arabic Andrew D. Gross Ph.D., New York University Assistant Professor, Department of Semitic and Egyptian Languages and Literature Rabbinic Studies Rev. John Paul Heil S.S.D., Pontifical Biblical Institute New Testament Katherine L. Jansen Ph.D., Princeton University Associate Professor, Department of History Medieval Italy, medieval women and gender, religious and cultural history William P. Loewe Ph.D., Marquette University Associate Professor, School of Theology and Religious Studies Systematic and Fundamental Theology, especially Christology and Soteriology Frank A. C. Mantello

 Ph.D., University of Toronto

-Professor, Department of Greek and Latin Latin Patristics, Latin paleography, textual criticism Rev. Frank J. Matera Ph.D., Union Theological Seminary, Richmond Andrews-Kelly-Ryan Professor of Biblical Studies, School of Theology and Religious Studies New Testament William J. McCarthy
+Professor, Department of Greek and Latin Latin Patristics, Latin paleography, textual criticism William J. McCarthy

 Ph.D., The Catholic University of America

 Associate Professor, Department of Greek and Latin Greek and Latin Patristics Rev. Mark Morozowich, S.E.O.D.
-Doctorate in Eastern Christian Studies, Pontifical Oriental Institute Acting Dean, School of Theology and Religous Studies Liturgy Kenneth Pennington
+Doctorate in Eastern Christian Studies, Pontifical Oriental Institute Dean, School of Theology and Religious Studies Liturgy Kenneth Pennington

 Ph.D., Cornell University